tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 The [terms and conditions](https://tzpro.io/terms) of TZPRO note that an account and API key are needed for the use of the API.
 Please review the [pricing](https://tzpro.io/#pricing) information.
 For further help contact hello@blockwatch.cc for more information.

-In order to use your API key in the application copy and rename the .env.example to .env and add the API key for TZPRO.
+In order to use your API key in the application add it to your configuration like tzpro_api_key: XXXXXXXXXX.

 ### TzKT